roma-patel/notebook/text/posts/book-list.md

 .
 .

-the secret garden by frances hodgson burnett. brave new world by aldous huxley. anna karanenina by leo tolstoy. the catcher in the rye by jd salinger. fahrenheit 451 by ray bradbury. heidi by johanna spyri. slaughterhouse five by kurt vonnegut. looking for alaska by john green (yes, despite, everything). alice's adventures in wonderland by lewis carroll. little women by louisa may alcott. tom sawyer by mark twain. catch 22 by joseph heller. the metamorphosis by franz kafka. watchmen by alan moore. v for vendetta by alan moore. the sandman by neil gaiman. animal farm by george orwell. a clockwork orange by anthony burgess. hansel and gretel by the brothers grimm. the jungle book by rudyard kipling. ethan frome by edith wharton. daisy miller by henry james. to kill a mockingbird by harper lee.
+the secret garden by frances hodgson burnett. brave new world by aldous huxley. anna karanenina by leo tolstoy. the catcher in the rye by jd salinger. fahrenheit 451 by ray bradbury. heidi by johanna spyri. slaughterhouse five by kurt vonnegut. looking for alaska by john green (yes, despite, everything). alice's adventures in wonderland by lewis carroll. little women by louisa may alcott. tom sawyer by mark twain. catch 22 by joseph heller. the metamorphosis by franz kafka. watchmen by alan moore. v for vendetta by alan moore. the sandman by neil gaiman. animal farm by george orwell. a clockwork orange by anthony burgess. hansel and gretel by the brothers grimm. the jungle book by rudyard kipling. ethan frome by edith wharton. daisy miller by henry james. to kill a mockingbird by harper lee, the outsiders by se hinton, everyday by david levithan,

+---

+TODO; from a scattered book list

+---
-childhood! delirium, the hunger games, harry potter, the lord of the rings, the chronicles of narnia, percy jackson (hmm).

-from childhood; malory towers, st. clair (everything enid blyton!), scarlett, artemis fowl, animorphs
+from childhood: delirium, the hunger games, harry potter, the lord of the rings, the chronicles of narnia, percy jackson (hmm), eragon, malory towers, st. clair (everything enid blyton!), scarlett, artemis fowl, animorphs, the outsiders, the book thief, meg cabot mediator stories, betrated (vampire night school), the perks of being a wallflower, the art of getting by, everything john green, a series of unfortunate events, the wind in the willows, what katy did,

 cathy cassidy (irish lands, a dark horse and scarlett ribbons in the woods; strange gingerbread recipes, the sailboat on the river with the strange, musical gypsy boy, the startlingly vivid red fox in the woods; the winter near the lake in a new school, the kitten and the mean brother; the graffitied walls in london, the beautiful girl and hopelessly ill-matched boy, the therapist and unfolding of stories as nights spent painting walls slowly slip away; the caravan, the music, the magic of the wilderness and rusticness of it all)